variancehammer/CQB/cqb.md

 * Template weapons no longer exist, and so that section has been re-written.
 I've tried to account for flamers, frag cannons, frag grenades, etc. But there's no real way at the moment to distinguish what *used* to be a Blast or Template weapon inherently.
 I think this covers the majority of use cases however.
 * Initiative no longer exists as stat, which makes Reaction Fire hard to roll as an Initiative test.
 This has been replaced with a 4+, which is a buff to some and a nerf to others.
 The note about *Counter-Attack* not being allowed has also been removed, as this is not a thing anymore.
 If I can find specific examples of rules in the spirit of that one (a bonus coming as-if one had charged) I will include them.
 * Rending as a USR is gone as well.
 This has been replicated as closely as possible for *Cold Void and Poisoned Air*.
 Pinning is similarly no longer a concept, and has been dropped.
+* Some modifications have been made to the Catastrophic Damage table to reflect 8th Edition.
+Mostly, attempting to duplicate the effects, even if the rules are now fairly different.
+For example, replacing scatter with a flat chance to miss.
+* Translating SPs to CPs is not an exact science.
+The assumption is that it works largely 1:1, based on 2 SPs and 2 CPs being "most but not quite all" of their respective available resources.s

 **Main Rulebook**: